Are parking permits required to attend classes at Coconino Community College?

 I have a motorcycle I would like to drive when the weather is nice.
 What do I need to do about a permit for that?

 All of the permits we currently buy have the adhesive on the face so they can be applied to the inside of windshields.
-Because there are so few motorcycles driven to our campuses, we do not buy permits with the adhesive on the back.
+Because there are so few motorcycles driven to our campuses.
 If the motorcycle has a windshield on it, the permit is to be applied there.
 If not, we allow them to be placed face down on the front fork near the hub.

 Will a parking permit cost me the same if I buy it at the start of the spring semester?

 Our parking permits are pro-rated, depending on the time of year you purchase it.
 Generally speaking, they go down by one third each semester.
 Unfortunately we do not have permits for individual semesters, so if you are attending classes in the fall semester only, you will have to pay full price.
 The permit though, is valid for the entire academic year; from the beginning of classes in August to the beginning of classes the following August.

 How do you know who is driving a car?

 There are two ways we track this.
 When a permit is purchased and issued, a form is filled out with the name of the person registering the vehicle on campus.
 We also have access through the State Department of Motor Vehicles for driver license and registered owner information.
 If we need to identify a person driving a vehicle that did not purchase a permit, we will use this access and compare it to in-house registration information.

 What happens if I do not buy a permit?

 Our first choice is, and has always been, to gain voluntary compliance.
 Get a permit and follow a few simple guidelines and odds are you may never have a negative contact with us.
 If we are forced to, we will immobilize vehicles, or tow it at your expense.
 Please, just get the permit.